-- (a) The purpose of this article is to provide a prompt and equitable procedure for disciplinary action taken with just cause.
-Just cause shall be defined as: - (1) incompetence, or - (2) misconduct. - (b) An employee's activities which fall outside the scope of employment shall constitute misconduct only if such activities adversely affect the legitimate interests of the University. - 16.2 Progressive Discipline.
+(a) The purpose of this article is to provide a prompt and equitable procedure for disciplinary action taken with just cause.
+Just cause shall be defined as:

+- (1) incompetence, or - (2) misconduct.

+(b) An employee's activities which fall outside the scope of employment shall constitute misconduct only if such activities adversely affect the legitimate interests of the University

+16.2 Letters of Counseling/Instruction.
+Letters of Counseling or Instruction may be provided to employees to provide guidance for bringing conduct or performance into compliance with university policies, rules, or provisions of the Collective Bargaining Agreement.
+Such letters, that may include recommendations for participation in an Employee Assistance Program, are not considered discipline and may be used only as evidence to demonstrate the employee's awareness of University expectations.

+16.3 Progressive Discipline.
 Both parties endorse the principle of progressive discipline as applied to professionals.

-16.3 Notice of Intent.
+16.4 Notice of Intent.